sivaabhishek/HandwrittenDigitRecognition/README.md

 2. Next run the pp.py file and draw the numbers and then save the file.
 3. Finally run the performRecognition.py file and see the output.

-#### Note: Draw slow for greater accuracy to recognizing the digits in image.
+#### Note: Draw slow for greater accuracy to recognize the digits in image.

 ## Example